 Alice Ruggles Trust — Some of our activities in 2017 and 2018

 Crown Prosecution Service.
 Clive was invited to speak on behalf of the Trust at a CPS Senior Managers’ conference (York, November 2017) about what happened to Alice.
 The Director of Public Prosecutions has since assured the Trust that Alice’s story has had a significant impact, with many CPS managers planning actions to ensure that both police colleagues and CPS staff in their areas are aware of the issues around stalking and will work to develop strong cases which allow the court to take the right action.
-We understand that the CPS and the National Police Chiefs’ Council have recently developed an amended Protocol on the appropriate handling of stalking or harassment offences, as part of a package of measures to improve the way that the criminal justice system deals with stalking and harassment.
+In May 2018 the CPS, together with the National Police Chiefs’ Council (NPCC), released a new Protocol on the appropriate handling of stalking or harassment offences, as part of a package of measures to improve the way that the criminal justice system deals with stalking and harassment.
 The Trust understands that the protocol was influenced by Alice's case, and was invited to present Alice's story at a new protocol masterclass held in London a few days prior to its release.
 We will also be participating in a quality assurance meeting following the completion of mandatory training for all CPS prosecutors in the new protocol.

-During June 2017, Mike gave a number of presentations to several British Army units based in Germany on the signs and dangers of stalking and coercive control.
-His presentations included one to an audience of Heads of agencies, and to welfare, medical, military police, education and social services professionals who are already (or may inadvertently be) involved in dealing with Domestic Abuse, Stalking and Honour-Based Violence (DASH) assessments.
+Military.
+During June 2017, Alice’s boyfriend Mike gave a number of presentations to British Army units based in Germany on the signs and dangers of stalking and coercive control, including one to an audience of Heads of agencies, and to welfare, medical, military police, education and social services professionals who are already (or may inadvertently be) involved in dealing with Domestic Abuse, Stalking and Honour-Based Violence (DASH) assessments.
 The presentations were delivered in conjunction with Lisa Horder, the lead on safeguarding, domestic abuse and the Multi-Agency Risk Assessment Conference (MARAC) in British Forces Germany (BFG), to raise awareness and give basic training on recognising the signs of stalking, harassment, controlling and coercive behaviour.
 Mike returned to Germany in March 2018 to present two further talks to the Royal Military Police on stalking as part of their DASH training.
 These RMP soldiers and officers deal with DASH cases daily in BFG.

 Raising awareness and public engagement